CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/RecoveryBackupProfile.md

 HasScheduleConfig returns a boolean if a field has been set.

+### SetScheduleConfigNil

+`func (o *RecoveryBackupProfile) SetScheduleConfigNil(b bool)`

+ SetScheduleConfigNil sets the value for ScheduleConfig to be an explicit nil

+### UnsetScheduleConfig
+`func (o *RecoveryBackupProfile) UnsetScheduleConfig()`

+UnsetScheduleConfig ensures that no value is present for ScheduleConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)